Lab 10: Quaternions#

 rotate(axis, angle) {

-const rotationQuaternion = new Quaternion.fromAxisAngle(axis, angle);
+const q = Quaternion.fromAxisAngle(axis, angle);

-return this.multiply(rotationQuaternion.matrix());
+return this.multiply(q.matrix());

 }

-A Quaternion camera#
+A quaternion camera#

 Now that we have built a Quaternion class we can now use quaternions to perform calculations in the Camera class to implement a quaternion camera.
 We are currently using Euler angles rotation to calculate the camera vectors in the update() method and our camera may suffer from gimbal lock.
 It also does not allow us to move the camera through \(\pm 90^\circ\) to look straight up or down (recall that we needed to limit the \(pitch\) angle between \(\pm 89^\circ\)).

-For example, consider the camera quaternion \(q_{camera} = [1, (0, 0, 0)]\) which represents a camera pointing down the \(z\)-axis.
-Let’s say the user moves the mouse to the left resulting in a \(yaw\) angle of \(45^\circ\) (which is \(\frac{\pi}{4}\) in radians) then we need to rotate the camera quaternion about the \(y\)-axis by multiplying by
+For example, let’s say the user moves the mouse to the upwards resulting in a \(pitch\) angle of \(45^\circ\) (which is \(\frac{\pi}{4}\) in radians), then the quaternion used to rotate the camera up is

-Fig. 111 Rotation of the camera quaternion \(q_{camera}\) around the \(y\)-axis by the angle \(yaw\).#
+Fig. 111 Rotation around the \(x\)-axis by the angle \(pitch\).#

-Let’s say the user also moves the mouse upwards resulting in \(pitch\) angle of \(30^\circ\) (which is \(\frac{\pi}{6}\) in radians) then we need to rotate about the camera \(\vec{right}\) vector (which is currently \((1, 0, 0)\)) by multiplying \(q_{camera}'\) by
+Let’s say the user also moves the mouse to the left resulting in a \(yaw\) angle of \(30^\circ\) (which is \(\frac{\pi}{6}\) in radians), then the quaternion used to rotate the camera to the left is

-Fig. 112 Rotation of the camera quaternion \(q_{camera}'\) around the \(x\)-axis by the angle \(pitch\).#
+Fig. 112 Rotation around the \(y\)-axis by the angle \(yaw\).#

-The reason we use the inverse camera quaternion is that we want to rotate the world space in the opposite direction to the camera rotation, i.e., the world space rotates around the camera so when we move the mouse to the right, the world space rotates to the left.
+The reason we use the inverse camera rotation quaternion is that we want to rotate the world space in the opposite direction to the camera rotation, i.e., the world space rotates around the camera so when we move the mouse to the right, the world space rotates to the left.

 Task

-In the camera.js file delete the camera vectors \(\vec{worldUp}\), \(\vec{front}\), \(\vec{right}\) and \(\vec{up}\) (but keep the \(\vec{eye}\) vector) as well as the \(yaw\) and \(pitch\) properties from the Camera class constructor (we will no longer need these since the camera vectors are calculated using a quaternion) and add the following quaternion to the constructor
+In the camera.js file delete the camera vectors \(\vec{worldUp}\), \(\vec{front}\), \(\vec{right}\) and \(\vec{up}\) (but keep the \(\vec{eye}\) vector) and add the following quaternion to the constructor

-// Rotation quaternion
+// Camera quaternion

 this.rotation = new Quaternion();